GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

 - **left/right arrows** - used to control cursor placement in the text
 - **copy/paste** - this can depend on which terminal you are using, and the configurations
   - Typically paste is right-click
-  - Sometimes ctrl+shift+c and ctrl+shift+v used for copy and paste respectively
+  - In WSL/Ubuntu you can use ctrl+shift+c and ctrl+shift+v used for copy and paste respectively (hold ctrl, shift, then press the 'c' key.
+To paste hold ctrl, shift, then press 'v')
+    - Typically this is enabled in your properties.
+Access this menu by right-clicking the 'title bar' of the terminal
 - **ctrl+c** - interrupt/kill the current process in the terminal
   - :wink: